15 Health Benefits of Walking 10,000 Steps a Day

 Osteoporosis is a serious condition that causes the bones to weaken and become brittle.
 While there is no cure for osteoporosis, there are a number of things you can do to strengthen your bones, including walking.

-Staying still can be very harmful if you have osteoporosis, but it can also be difficult to find exercises that are not too risky for the condition.
-This makes walking one of the best exercises for individuals with osteoporosis.
+Staying still can be very harmful if you have osteoporosis, and it can also be difficult to find exercises that are not too risky for the condition.
+Walking is one of the best exercises for individuals with osteoporosis.

 As we already mentioned, walking is easy on the joints, so while individuals with osteoporosis do not need to worry about further damaging their bones, they can still burn calories and get the exercise everyone needs.